ByAUJay

 4) Additive verifiable receipts (optional)

-If you sell compliance-sensitive data, attach a cryptographic receipt header on 200 (PEAC‑Receipt) that binds the hash of the delivered payload, price, and policy.
-This coexists with pure x402 v2 and helps with audits and charge-dispute arbitration. (x402.peacprotocol.org)
+If you're dealing with compliance-sensitive data, make sure to add a cryptographic receipt header on 200 (PEAC‑Receipt) that links the hash of the delivered payload, the price, and the policy.
+This works alongside the pure x402 v2 and is super helpful for audits and resolving any disputes over charges.
+Check out more details here: (x402.peacprotocol.org)

 Best emerging practices (Jan 2026)